redhat-na-ssa/hobbyist-guide-to-rhoai/docs/03-enable-gpu-support.md

       oc get pod -l openshift.driver-toolkit -n nvidia-gpu-operator

 > [!IMPORTANT]
 > The Nvidia drivers are not loaded and ready for consumption until this command shows both pods at `2/2` ready.
-You can move on to execute the next steps for labelling, but can't run the GPU application until this process is completed
+This means that the label selector used in the next step for labelling the nodes won't work either.

 > Expected output
 >